Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Doubly Robust Weighted Generalized Linear Model

 \section{Doubly Robust Weighted Generalized Linear Model}

 In this section, we propose two new estimating equations for count and binary outcomes, respectively, and we show that solving these two estimating equations can be reformulated as an iteratively reweighted generalized linear model (IRGLM).
-Moreover, the obtained estimators are doubly robust, and the newly proposed estimating equation can be easily generalized to a penalized framework for variable selection.
+The obtained estimators are doubly robust, and the proposed estimating equation can be easily generalized to a variable selection framework.
+Throughout, we posit a linear model for the baseline function, i.e., $f(x;\bbeta)=x^T\bbeta$, which is not necessarily identical to the true baseline model $f_0$.